RatJuggler/jhipster-monolith-dinosaurs/README.md

 A Heroku test deployment is currently available [here](https://jhipster-dinosaurs.herokuapp.com/).

-The deployment was created and deployed using the following commands:
+The deployment was created and deployed by following [these](https://www.jhipster.tech/heroku/) guidelines and running:

     ./mvnw package -Pprod -DskipTests
     heroku deploy:jar target/dinosaurs.jar --app jhipster-dinosaurs

 ### Docker

-Create a docker image and push to docker hub then run up a local instance:
+Following [these](https://www.jhipster.tech/docker-compose/) guidelines first create a docker image and push it to docker hub:

     ./mvnw package -Pprod -DskipTests verify jib:dockerBuild
     docker tag <image-id> johnchase/dinosaurs:latest
     docker push johnchase/dinosaurs:latest

+You can then run up local instances of the application and database with:

     docker-compose -f src/main/docker/app.yml up -d

+To stop and remove the containers use the following (**warning this will also delete all saved data**):

+    docker-compose -f src/main/docker/app.yml down

 ## Attributions